galaxyproject/SARS-CoV-2/Variation/README.md

 </table>
 </div>

-here most fields names are descriptive. **SB** = the Phred-scaled probability of strand bias as calculated by [lofreq](https://csb5.github.io/lofreq/) (0 = no strand bias); **DP4** = strand-specific depth for reference and alternative observations (Forward reference, reverse reference, forward alternative, reverse alternative).
+Here, most fields names are descriptive. **SB** = the Phred-scaled probability of strand bias as calculated by [lofreq](https://csb5.github.io/lofreq/) (0 = no strand bias); **DP4** = strand-specific depth for reference and alternate allele observations (Forward reference, reverse reference, forward alternate, reverse alternate).

-The variants we identified were distributed across SARC-CoV-2 genome in the following way:
+The variants we identified were distributed across the SARS-CoV-2 genome in the following way:

 ![](var_map.png)

-The following table described variants with frequencies above 10%:
+The following table describes variants with frequencies above 10%:

 ![](S_var.png)

 ## History and workflow

-Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/ncov-intrasample-variation).
+A Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/ncov-intrasample-variation).

-The [workflow](https://usegalaxy.org/u/aun1/w/ncov-variation-analysis) is available at Galaxy public site and can downloaded and installed on any Galaxy instance.
+The publicly accessible [workflow](https://usegalaxy.org/u/aun1/w/ncov-variation-analysis) can be downloaded and installed on any Galaxy instance.
 It contains version information for all tools used in this analysis.

 ![](var_wf.png)